One Hack and One Doctor Appointment Led To This Newsletter

 I used to roll my eyes at the whole “turn your struggles into wins” thing.
 I thought it was something for Hollywood movie scripts.

-So I started doing what I do best: looking for solutions on the internet.
+So I did what I always do: looking for solutions on the internet.
 That led me to an abundance of Youtube videos, podcasts, and books.

 And I became insatiable.